nsmith4848/qSolvePrototype1/README.md

 # qSolvePrototype1
-This is a spike repository for a cs4900 project
+This is the repository for the floating point spikes